shimiljas/shimiljas/README.md

-- 🔭 I’m currently working on Youtube
+- 🔭 I’m currently working on Youtube (content creation)
 - 🌱 I’m currently learning Ruby and rails
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with Flutter